 Just scanning the letters and words above, it is understandable how it can be easy for kids to mix the letters and words up.
 The shapes are not that different from each other.
-When we work on our brain’s visual discrimination abilities, we fine-tune our ability to see the differences in shapes of letters and words.
+When we work on our brain’s visual discrimination abilities, we fine-tune our ability to see the differences in the shapes of letters and words.

 More Than Just Seeing Differences

 Learning in school is typically directed at visual processing 75% of the time.
 So, to do well in school and in life, developing your visual system is critical.
 One of the great things about visual processing and its 9 sub-categories is that the skills involved with visual processing are learned skills and they can and do improve when you do specific visual activities.

 Visual processing is the process of how your eyes receive information and the steps involved to process and understand that information.
 This involves eye-hand coordination, discrimination, your ability to combine shapes and letters to form objects or words.
 This also involves your ability to visually remember seeing something, move your eyes from left to right efficiently, and more.

 The Visual Processing System Explained